 - (1) In the event that our common stock is sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct on offering of our common stock, a corresponding prospectus supplement will disclose the estimated offering expenses. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses. - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
-The base management fee portion of our "management fees" reflected in the table above is 3.13%, which is calculated based on our net assets (rather than our gross assets).
-Our base management fee under the investment advisory agreement is based on our gross assets, which includes borrowings for investment purposes and excludes cash and cash equivalents (as defined in the notes to our Consolidated Financial Statements).
-See "Investment Advisory Agreement Overview of Our Investment Advisor Management Fee."

-The incentive fee portion of our "management fees" is 2.74%.
-This calculation assumes that annual incentive fees earned by our investment adviser remain consistent with the incentive fees earned by our investment adviser during the year ended September 30, 2011.
+The base management fee portion of our "management fees" reflected in the table above is 3.06%, which is calculated based on net assets of \$816.0 million (rather than our gross assets, which were approximately \$1.2 billion at December 31, 2011).
+Our base management fee under the investment advisory agreement is based on our gross assets, which includes borrowings for investment purposes (\$483.8 million for purposes of the calculations in the table above) and excludes cash and cash equivalents (as defined in the notes to our Consolidated Financial Statements) (\$70.3 million for purposes of the calculations in the table above).
+See "Investment Advisory Agreement Overview of Our Investment Advisor Management Fee." - The incentive fee portion of our "management fees" is 2.82%, which is calculated based on our estimated payment of \$23.0 million in incentive fees to our investment adviser over the next 12 months.
 The incentive fee consists of two parts.
 The first part, which is payable quarterly in arrears, is equal to 20% of the excess, if any, of our "Pre-Incentive Fee Net Investment Income" that exceeds a 2% quarterly (8% annualized) hurdle rate, subject to a "catch up" provision measured at the end of each fiscal quarter.
 The first part of the incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.
-The operation of the first part of the incentive fee for each quarter is as follows:

-- no incentive fee is payable to the investment adviser in any fiscal quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle rate of 2% (the "preferred return" or "hurdle"); - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle rate but is less than or equal to 2.5% in any fiscal
+The operation of the first part of the incentive fee for each quarter is as follows: - no incentive fee is payable to the investment adviser in any fiscal quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle rate of 2% (the "preferred return" or "hurdle"); - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle rate but is less than or equal to 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser.
+We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle rate but is less than or equal to

-- quarter (10% annualized) is payable to the investment adviser.
-We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle rate but is less than or equal to 2.5%) as the "catch-up."
-The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply when our Pre-Incentive Fee Net Investment Income exceeds 2.5% in any fiscal quarter; and - 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser). - The second part of the incentive fee equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
-The second part of the incentive fee is payable, in arrears, at the end of each fiscal year (or upon termination of the investment advisory agreement, as of the termination date). - (6) "Interest payments on borrowed funds" represent our estimated annual interest payments on borrowed funds and relate to borrowings under the Wells Fargo facility, the ING facility, the Sumitomo facility and our SBA-guaranteed debentures. - (7) "Other expenses" are based on estimated amounts for the current fiscal year, which are higher than such actual expenses for the year ended September 30, 2011. - (8) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders because our common stockholders bear all of our fees and expenses.
+- 2.5%) as the "catch-up."
+The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all of our Pre-Incentive Fee Net Investment Income as if a hurdle rate did not apply when our Pre-Incentive Fee Net Investment Income exceeds 2.5% in any fiscal quarter; and - 20% of the amount of our Pre-Incentive Fee Net Investment Income, if any, that exceeds 2.5% in any fiscal quarter (10% annualized) is payable to the investment adviser (once the hurdle is reached and the catch-up is achieved, 20% of all Pre-Incentive Fee Net Investment Income thereafter is allocated to the investment adviser).